srishti06m-cmyk/EGT309_PROJ1/README.md

 ## How to run this project

-## Description of logical steps/flow of the pipeline
 - Method 1: Running on VS code

 Step 1: Clone repositary from Git hub using this "gh repo clone srishti06m-cmyk/EGT309_PROJ1" command in VS code terminal